Resources

 • Market survey: Conduct a market survey or hire an outside company to conduct the survey.
 Conducting a market survey is a crucial part of your feasibility study.
 You’ll review factors such as demographics and purchasing power in your community, and you’ll use the information to analyze competitors and potential customers.

 You and other members might consider hiring a consultant to assist you with the feasibility analysis.
-It may be well worth the money to ensure you complete a thorough and accurate study because it can save you a lot of money and effort in the long run.
+It may be well worth the money to ensure you complete a thorough and accurate study, which can save you a lot of money and effort in the long run.

 4. Incorporate and Create Bylaws

-You must incorporate your business if you want to be recognized as a corporation legally.
-A cooperative is a type of corporation.
+Not all cooperatives are incorporated, but it is important if you want to be legally recognized as a corporation.
 A corporation is simply the term used to describe a legal entity owned by a group of shareholders.
 There are many advantages to incorporating, such as:

 • Protecting your assets against liabilities